dataloop/dataloop-support/docs/agent/uninstall.md

 ## Uninstall

-On linux you can simply remove the `dataloop-agent` package.
+On Linux you can simply remove the `dataloop-agent` package.

 ### Redhat based: